 See your memories from all angles

-Seven capabilities that turn scattered context into something you can record, inspect, share, and trust—across every tool in your stack.
+Seven capabilities that turn what Claude, ChatGPT, and your other agents barely retain into dense, connected memory you can inspect, share, and reuse across your whole stack.

 The four views